General Dynamics F-16 Fighting Falcon operators: Slovakia

+On 12 December 2018, the contract to acquire 12 single-seat and two twin-seat F-16 Block 70/72s was officially signed by Slovak Minister of Defense Peter Gajdoš.
+Lockheed conducted the first test flight of a Slovak F-16 on September 29, 2023, and delivered the first jets in January 2024.

 Poland

 One of the former members of the Warsaw Pact that was looking to replace an aging fleet of Soviet-built Mikoyan-Gurevich MiG-23 (withdrawn in service in 1999 due to their small numbers and uneconomical operation) and the Mikoyan-Gurevich MiG-21 fighters (withdrawn from service in 2003), Poland conducted a competition between the Mirage 2000-5 Mk.2, the JAS 39 Gripen, the Mikoyan-Gurevich MiG-29 (the last offer was withdrawn), and the F-16 Fighting Falcon.
-Despite a strong challenge by the BAe/SAAB team, Poland purchased 48 F-16C/D-52+ aircraft.
-The aircraft were delivered from 2006 under the PEACE SKY program, to avoid confusion with the PZL W-3 Sokół (Polish language "Falcon") helicopter, these jet fighters were nicknamed the F-16 Jastrząb (Goshawk) in Polish.
-Now, the F-16, along with 32 Mikoyan-Gurevich MiG-29 fighters and 48 Sukhoi Su-22 ground attack aircraft are the main offensive strike force for Polish Air Force.
+Despite a strong challenge by the BAe/SAAB team, on 19 April 2003, Poland purchased 48 F-16C/D-52+ aircraft for $3.5 billion.

+The aircraft were delivered from 2006 under the PEACE SKY program.
+To avoid confusion with the PZL W-3 Sokół (Polish language "Falcon") helicopter, these jet fighters were nicknamed the F-16 Jastrząb (Goshawk) in Polish.
+The F-16, along with 32 Mikoyan-Gurevich MiG-29 fighters and 48 Sukhoi Su-22 ground attack aircraft, are the main offensive strike force for the Polish Air Force.

 There have also been delays in the offset program, the United States has not made all the promised investments in Poland that were part of the deal.
 Offset deals in 2011 reached $6 billion out of $6.028 billion planned ($9.8 billion at time when offer was chosen), however only one-third of recognised offsets commitment were direct investments in Polish economy.

 According to a former Polish military defence vice-minister, the offer for JAS 39 Gripen was a better deal.
-F-16s cost $3.5 billion, compared to 3.2 billion euro for Saab's Gripen, and 3.6 billion euro for Dassault offer, at a time when both currencies had a similar value.
+F-16s cost $3.5 billion, compared to 3.2 billion euro for Saab's Gripen, and 3.6 billion euro for Dassault offer, at a time when both currencies had a similar exchange rate.

+Poland lost one of its 48 F-16 on 28 August 2025 when a pilot preparing for an air show crashed after an aerobatic maneuver.